threader/AltanOS/Readme.md

 Too many to list, read the harden-* files?
 Read all the scripts?

-Sets the following Process Mitigations.
+Set's the following Process Mitigations.
 There is room for improvement and granular tuning here - https://learn.microsoft.com/en-us/defender-endpoint/enable-exploit-protection

 https://learn.microsoft.com/en-us/powershell/module/processmitigations/set-processmitigation?view=windowsserver2022-ps